-- Go to the following product support page for the latest version: https://support.oneidentity.com/one-identity-safeguard/download-new-releases - d.
+- b.
+Click Settings | Appliance | Appliance Information.
+The Appliance Version is displayed. - Go to the following product support page for the latest version: https://support.oneidentity.com/one-identity-safeguard/download-new-releases - d.
 If necessary, apply a patch.
 Wait for maintenance.
 If you are installing multiple patches, repeat as needed.